Behaviors of entropy on finitely generated groups: Random walks

-Note that $c_\theta$ hence $N_0$ depend on $\th$ and on $d_0$, but as the valency is bounded they can be chosen uniform for all $d_i$.
-This permits to iterate the above inequality to get for all $k$:
+Note that $c_\theta$ and hence $N_0$ depends on $\th$ and on $d_0$, but as the valency is bounded, they can be chosen uniform for all $d_i$.
+This allows us to iterate the above inequality to get for all $k$,